How to achieve success in Thai Massage therapy and how to deal with ‘failure’

-It makes you feel hollow, depleted, and you might even wonder if there is anything wrong with your work or your chosen profession.
+It can make you feel hollow, depleted, and you might even wonder if there is anything wrong with your work or your chosen profession.
 Maybe your ‘best’ is not good enough.

 Gaining perspective when doubts are creeping in

 How do you handle all this mentally or psychologically?
-If you really care about your massage work, it will affect you in some way, like it or not.
+If you really care about your Thai Massage work, it will affect you in some way – like it or not.

-Despite all your best ‘energy bubble’ techniques or whatever other tricks you have up your sleeves, you have to deal with the fact that your results will differ, and often you won’t have any idea why they do.
+Despite all your best ‘energy bubble’ techniques or whatever other favorite methods you may have, you have to deal with the fact that your results will vary, and sometimes you won’t have any idea why they do.

 There is an old saying: “You can please some of the people all of the time, you can please all of the people some of the time, but you can never please all of the people all of the time“.

 You can translate this for your massage therapy:

 “You can work magic with your hands on many clients some of the time.
 You can work magic with your hands and energy on some clients most of the time.
 But you can never work magic with your hands and energy on all of your clients all of the time“.